-- Open the boiler doors and check that the turbulators (if installed) are fully inserted into the hot gas flues. - 2.
+- Open the boiler doors and check that the turbulators (if fitted) are fully pushed into the hot gas flues. - 2.
 Check that the installation room ventilation is unobstructed. - 3.
-Fill the heating system with water and vent the system. - Please note - Unsuitable water quality can damage the boiler body.
-Fill and operate the heating system with water compliant with the "Water quality requirements" from page 24.
+Filling the heating system with water and venting it.

+Unsuitable water quality can damage the boiler body.
+Fill and operate the heating system with water that complies with the "Water quality guidelines" from page 22 onwards.